 It’s not just you who is dealing with the pandemic!
 “Chances are good that the person you’re going on a date with is experiencing similar feelings,” says Hoskins-Tomko.
 It might even be a good idea to talk about these feelings of exhaustion and unease with your date.
 The shared sentiments could bring you closer, and help nix any lingering awkwardness about the lack of confidence you’re feeling.

 Hoskins-Tomko suggests doing things that remind you of your strengths before a date.
 “Read a list of positive affirmations, have a friend share what they like about you, or listen to music that makes you feel powerful,” she says.

 If affirmations aren’t really your thing, you could try to get into a positive headspace pre-date by doing something like cooking a good meal or dancing around your living room.

 It’s a strange new reality we’re all dealing with, so remember to cut yourself a break.
 Once you’re on the date, don’t over-analyze yourself, especially if you’re meeting via video chat.
 “You have to work harder to pick up on non-verbal cues, and the disconnect of feeling like you’re together but not actually being together can be difficult, so go easy on yourself and your date,” Dr. O’Reilly says.

 Take a break if you need it

-Dr. O’Reilly suggests that you be honest with yourself about what you’re feeling when it comes to dating.
+Dr. O’Reilly suggests that you be honest with yourself about what you’re feeling when it comes to dating during a pandemic.
 “Name your emotions and sit with them,” she says.
 If you’re feeling sad, insecure, or exhausted, give yourself permission to feel that.
 Checking in with yourself like this will help you to not push yourself into doing something you’re not ready for at the moment.
 That may mean taking a weekend off from dating.

 Remember to have fun